vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Check the scroll button!
 Sometimes, there are too many lines and something hidden in the end of the webpage!
 * Check for any long file names such admin_5f4dcc3b5aa765d61d8327deb882cf99.txt; Such long names can be base64-encoded, hex, md5 etc.
 * If any login page is implemented asking for username and password.
 Check how it is implemented?
 Is it using any open-source authentication modules?
 If so, look if there are any default passwords for that.
+* If there's a page where redirect is happening (for example, http://example.com or http://example.com/support.php redirects us to http://example.com/login.php) However, the response size for example.com or support.php is a bit off, especially considering the page gives a 302 redirect.
+We may use No-redirect extension from firefox and view the page.
+We may also utilize curl/ burp to view the response.
+* `List of HTTP Headers <https://en.wikipedia.org/wiki/List_of_HTTP_header_fields>`_ : Quite important when you want to set headers/ cookies etc.

 htaccess - UserAgent
 ^^^^^^^^^^^^^^^^^^^^